SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 ### Adding/Editing/Deleting a Parameter Monitor

-In this table, you can define monitors that can subscribe to a single parameter.
+In the **Parameter Value Monitors** table, you can define monitors that can subscribe to a single parameter.
 This can be either a standalone parameter or a specific index of a table parameter.

 To **add** a parameter monitor: